 The first flights to Fort McMurray in the late 1920s used the same waterways that barges and steamboats used at the turn of the 20th-century to transport people and cargo to the area.
-It wasn’t until 1936 when the first landing strip for light planes was built to connect Fort McMurray with Edmonton.
+It wasn’t until 1936 that the first landing strip for light planes was built to connect Fort McMurray with Edmonton.

-A succession of longer runways were built over the next 20 years, first by Canadian Pacific Airways, then by the United States Air Force during the Second World War, and afterward by Pacific Western Airways during the late 1950s to 1960s.
+A succession of longer runways were built over the next 20 years, first by Canadian Pacific Airways, then by the United States Air Force during the Second World War, and later by Pacific Western Airways during the late 1950s to 1960s.
 Air terminals and longer runways were built over the next 30 years by the Government of Canada, with a permanent control tower commissioned in 1981 and a larger terminal opened in 1986 to accommodate 250,000 passengers a year.

 A New Authority